 The best choice is hire a car (in the Airports there are many Car Hire Agencies).

-- From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, along a narrow mountain road in a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).
+- From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new Motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, a trip along a narrow mountain road inside a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).